rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 `graphql` enables the GraphQL server.

 :::note
-Parity (OpenEthereum) client doesn't support GraphQL.
+* Parity (OpenEthereum) client doesn't support GraphQL.
+* Geth (Go-Ethereum) GraphQL server can be used only if RPC is enabled as of geth [v1.9.19 release](https://github.com/ethereum/go-ethereum/releases/tag/v1.9.19)
 :::

 ## graphqlPort